-The main objective of the Department is to produce through high-quality research and disseminate through top quality education the necessary scientific knowledge and technological applications, enabling the sustainable development and improved competitiveness of Cyprus' agrifood sector.
-Sustainable rural development with respect to natural and biological resources, socio-economic development of rural the population and preservation of the and environmental cultural characteristics of Cyprus' countryside is also a major objective of the Department.
+The main objective of the Department is to produce through high-quality research and disseminate through top quality education the necessary scientific knowledge and technological enabling applications, the sustainable development and improved competitiveness of Cyprus' agri-food sector.
+Sustainable rural development with respect to natural and biological resources, socioeconomic development of the rural population and preservation of the environmental and cultural characteristics of Cyprus' countryside is also a major objective of the Department.